YukawaRaku/CasESM-IF1/README.md

 - It minimizes overfitting risks when fine-tuning on a relatively narrow protein family.

 Overall, this design balances **model capacity, domain adaptation, and computational efficiency**, enabling effective specialization of a general inverse folding model toward Cas protein design tasks, particularly in workflows coupled with generative backbone models such as RFdiffusion.
+## Acknowledgements

+Parts of this project were developed with the assistance of OpenAI Codex, which contributed to code implementation, debugging, and system design.
+Final decisions and integration were carried out by the author.